Where can I watch Australian Open 2023? TV channel, streaming and more

 Everything you need to know as the opening grand slam of the season heats up in Melbourne

-The Australian Open continues on Tuesday with Novak Djokovic still on course to win the opening grand slam of the tennis season.
+The Australian Open continues on Friday with the men’s semi-finals as Novak Djokovic remains on course to win the opening grand slam of the tennis season.

-The nine-time champion was in supreme form as he crushed Alex De Minaur in straight-sets on Monday, as he put concerns surrounding his hamstring injury to ease with an outstanding performance against the last remaining home hopeful on the Rod Laver Arena.
+The nine-time champion was in supreme form as he crushed Alex De Minaur and Andrey Rublev in straight-sets but has been dragged into yet more controversy ahead of his meeting with Tommy Paul after his father was filmed posing with Vladimir Putin supporters in Melbourne.

-Women’s world No 1 Iga Swiatek was knocked out by Wimbledon champion Elena Rybakina, and the Kazakh is now one of the favourites to win the tournament, alongside Jessica Pegula.
-The American will face two-time Australian Open winner Victoria Azarenka as the quarter-finals begin on Tuesday.
+The women’s final is set with Elena Rybakina aiming to win her second grand slam title against Aryna Sabalenka, who is through to her first grand slam final.
+Both Rybakina and Sabalenka won in straight sets on Thursday to set up a battle between two powerful big-hitters in the final.

 How to watch the Australian Open 2023